shoui520/shoui520.github.io/docs/routine.md

 **Your task:**

 I want you to try immersing for the first time with the "subtitle tutor" method.

 The subtitle tutor method is where you watch an episode of an anime with English subtitles, then watch it again without subtitles.
 Then listen to it when doing other things (wireless earbuds makes this easier).

 The flowchart process:

 1. Watch with English subtitles
-2. Watch without any subtitles
+2. Watch without any subtitles (also known as raw listening)
 3. Are you done for today?
 (Yes=Put the episodes on in the background to listen while you do other things. | No= Go back to step 1.)

 Essentially, by watching the episode with subtitles first, you have increased the comprehensibility of your input.

+While watching the episode raw, don't worry if you can't understand.

+Try to focus on the sounds, the speaking patterns and the anything in it that you can make meaning out of.

+Becoming able to understand Japanese is a skill that takes a long time.

+But it all begins with raw listening and trying to make that listening comprehensible.

+The subtitle tutor method is only meant to provide context for the audio you are listening to.

+I also recommend listening to the audio when doing other things.

-By listening to it when doing other things, you are filling in the silence with Japanese, which means, even if for a few seconds, you may pay attention to what's being said.
+By doing that you are essentially filling in the silence with Japanese, which means, even if for a few seconds, you may pay attention to what's being said.

 Note: Listening while doing other things = **passive immersion**.
-Listening with undivided attention = **active immersion**
+Listening with undivided attention = **active immersion**.

 **Q: Why immersion before any grammar or vocabulary study?**